zerotwooneone/WebApiTest_PD/README.md

 ## Solution Description
 * Api

-   This will likely have 3 endpoints ~/api/Reload, ~/api/Appointments/ByType, and ~/api/Appointments/ByMonth
+   This will likely have 3 endpoints
+   * POST ~/api/Reload

+      Will call HTTP GET https://sampledata.petdesk.com/api/appointments and store the results in a sqlite database
+   * ~/api/Appointments/ByType
+   * ~/api/Appointments/ByMonth
    ~/api/Appointments/* will require a bearer token, or else unauthorized will be returned

 * TokenGenerator